Pre-Market Earnings Report for June 14, 2022 : MPAA

 The following companies are expected to report earnings prior to market open on 06/14/2022.
 Visit our Earnings Calendar for a full list of expected earnings releases.

 Motorcar Parts of America, Inc. (MPAA)is reporting for the quarter ending March 31, 2022.
 The auto (truck) company's consensus earnings per share forecast from the 1 analyst that follows the stock is $0.41.
 This value represents a 39.71% decrease compared to the same quarter last year.
-In the past year MPAA has beat the expectations every quarter.
-The highest one was in the 4th calendar quarter where they beat the consensus by 92.31%.
 The "days to cover" for this stock exceeds 12 days.
-Zacks Investment Research reports that the 2022 Price to Earnings ratio for MPAA is 8.27 vs. an industry ratio of 17.80.
+Zacks Investment Research reports that the 2022 Price to Earnings ratio for MPAA is 8.27 vs. an industry ratio of 18.20.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.